 Students may use a copy of a statutory supplement on the final exam, including any personal annotations.
-Extra papers, texts, or other materials are not permitted.
+Before the exam, the course coordinator will determine if other materials (notes, casebook, etc.) will be allowed during the final exam.

-\Note exam policy is subject to change due to emergency, such as COVID-19, that may require online exams.
+Note exam policy is subject to change due to emergency, such as COVID-19, that may require online exams.
 In this case the exam will likely be open book and note.